 Neutron Flux and Fuel Burnup

-In a power reactor over a relatively short period of time (days or weeks), the atomic number density of the fuel atoms remains relatively constant.
-Therefore in this short period, also the average neutron flux remains constant, when reactor is operated at a constant power level.
-On the other hand, the atomic number densities of fissile isotopes over a period of months decrease due to the fuel burnup and therefore also the macroscopic cross-sections decrease.
-This results is slow increase in the neutron flux in order to keep the desired power level.
+In a power reactor over a relatively short period (days or weeks), the atomic number density of the fuel atoms remains relatively constant.
+Therefore, the average neutron flux remains constant in this short period when a reactor is operated at a constant power level.
+On the other hand, the atomic number densities of fissile isotopes over months decrease due to the fuel burnup, and the macroscopic cross-sections decrease.
+This result is slow to increase in the neutron flux to keep the desired power level.